LouisJackson3083/NanoGPTExperiment/README.md

 I've supplied 2 example texts to the model, one is the entire works of Shakespeare (1,115,394 characters) and episodes IV to VI of Star Wars (159,478 characters).

 ## Findings
+### 1-Character
+The first results I generated was with a 1-character model.
+At first glance the 1-character model appears to be a normal Shakespeare script, with appropriate new lines and paragraphs, but under close inspection it makes no grammatical sense.
-Some immediate observations of the results - the model does not make grammatical sense.
-It can predict and generate new characters given the previous characters of a sentence, but it does not understand the words in a contextual sense.
-This is because the model does not have word or sentence embeddings.
-If it had word/sentence embeddings, we might be able to get more grammatically correct lines.
+It can predict and generate new characters given the previous characters of a sentence, but it does not understand the words in a contextual sense - because the model does employ word or sentence embeddings.
+Despite this, it is very good at constructing actual words, just not very good at stringing them together in a way that makes grammatical or semantic sense.

+### 2-Character
+The second results I generated was with a 2-character model.
+### Dataset comparison
 It's interesting to compare the output of both the Shakespeare text and the Star Wars text.
 The Shakespeare text is more unique and random than the Star Wars text, but is less coherent.
 When I was training on the Star Wars  text, I found that the model got a significantly lower training loss but the validation loss started to climb up as it neared 5000 steps.
 I think this is because it started to overfit the text data, as the script is too too small.
 Despite this there are more lines in the generated Star Wars text that make sense, like "*LEIA: Are you all right?
 Come on.*".
 However, I feel this is because these kinds of phrases would appear multiple times throughout the script.